tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 ### Specify the signed resource (Azure Files)

-SAS is supported for Azure Files versions 2015-02-21 and later.
+SAS is supported for Azure Files version 2015-02-21 and later.

 The `signedResource` field specifies which resources are accessible via the shared access signature.
 The following table describes how to refer to a file or share resource on the URI.